Brightspace-support

 Questions that have been added from the question library can now be edited.

-- Click Move to move questions in the question library from one section to the other.
+• Click Move to move questions in the question library from one section to another.

 You will receive a warning when you Edit the content of a question that is already used in another quiz or survey.